List of Bulgarian submissions for the Academy Award for Best International Feature Film: Submissions

 Prior to 2007, the responsibility for selecting the Bulgarian submission went to the Bulgarian National Council on Cinema.
 From 2007, the Bulgarian submission was chosen by the newly-formed Bulgarian National Film Council.

 In 2009, The World Is Big and Salvation Lurks Around the Corner was shortlisted, but was not nominated.

+German filmmaker Valeska Grisebach was the first non-Bulgarian filmmaker selected to the represent the country, for her drama film The Dreamed Adventure (2026), set in Bulgaria.